django/deps/draft/0006-channels.rst

 -----------------------------

 To make this concrete, let's look at a simple example app using Channels.
-The appa simple real-time chat app — like a very, very light-weight Slack.
+The app is a simple real-time chat app — like a very, very light-weight Slack.
 There are a bunch of rooms, and everyone in the same room can chat, in real-time, with each other using WebSockets.
 This section will show off the highlights;
 for full details see `the code on Github <https://github.com/jacobian/channels-example>`_